Israel wages "war between wars" as Mideast threats simmer

 An Israeli source briefed on military planning suggested that Eshel and other top officers might be trying to justify the armed forces' high price to a thrift-minded government.

-The defence budget is around 51.5 billion shekels, 6 percent of GDP, and the government wants wide cuts.
+The defence budget is around 51.5 billion shekels ($14.74 billion), 6 percent of GDP, and the government wants wide cuts.

 "It has been a year since our last round of fighting, so now there are questions about all of those defence projects that are worth billions," the Israeli source said on condition of anonymity, referring to the November 2012 conflict in Gaza.